 - Once symptoms have stopped and they are fever free (temperature less than 100 degree F) for 24 hours.

 - If child has a fever in evening/night before, please do not send child to school in morning even if fever is down first thing in morning.
 Often early morning temperatures are a degree or two lower than afternoon temperatures.

 When will I be called by the school health room staff?

-- If child is sick (vomiting, diarrhea, temperature over 100 degree F), has head lice, or a problem such as a rash not previously identified that was brought to the attention of Health Room staff.
+- If child is sick (temperature over 100 degree F), has head lice, or a problem such as a rash not previously identified.

 - For injuries of significance (small scrapes will be treated without calling), any changes in known health conditions, and any health conditions not responding as expected to medications/treatments provided in Health Room.